Is this any way to spend the people’s money?

 His Tulco investment house, PSERS trustees were assured in 2018, is “a holding company focused on acquiring early-stage companies that are focused on utilizing technology to disrupt industries.”
 (Who isn’t, in venture capital these days?)

-While out west, he was a major Democratic giver, giving committees that backed Hillary Clinton and congressional Democrats over $2 million in 2016.
+Tull, a New York State native who describes himself as a Republican, has been a major Democratic giver, giving committees that backed Hillary Clinton and congressional Democrats over $2 million in 2016.
 He’s not on lists of major contributors to the 2020 races, so far.

 SEC rules have discouraged money managers who contribute to politicians from collecting fees from state and local pension funds.
 But there’s no ban on donors to would-be presidents or members of Congress collecting fees from state pension funds for their investment shops.